Skip to main content

 6. Connect table task parameters

-7. Optional: Add functionality
+7. Optional.
+Add functionality to a task

 Create a task